rawdreeg/rodrigue.xyz/content/about.md

-Lead Developer @ Wunderman Thompson South Africa •<br />
+I make things for the internet - Starting @ Automattic in Feb •<br />
 Passionate about finding elegant solutions to difficult problems.

 ------